koustubhjuvekar/My-Projects/Project - 2/README.md

 -  &nbsp;Go to **IAM → Roles → Create Role**

-  -  Trusted entity type - `Step Functions`
+  -  Trusted entity type - `AWS service`
   -  Use case → Service or use case - `StepFunctionsEBSRole`
   -  click on <kbd>Next</kbd>